ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 You'll need to patch on a different Android device or on PC.

 When patching on a different device or PC be sure to patch the APK variant that was built for the architecture of the device you plan to **install** the patched APK on.
-Refer to step 1 in the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_1._downloading_vanced_microg.2C_rvx_manager.2C_.26amp.3B_yt_music_apk) for info on downloading an APK for a specific architecture.
+Refer to step 1 in the [YTM guide](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/general-guides/community-wiki/ytm-guide.md#1-downloading-rvx-manager-yt-music-apk--vanced-microg) for info on downloading an APK for a specific architecture.

 If you patch with the RVX Manager on a different device make sure to export the patched APK so that you can send it to the device you plan to install it on.
 To export the APK, tap the save icon when patching is completed as shown in [this image](https://imgur.com/a/FKD0okE).
 Then press "Save".

-If you want to patch on PC, follow the instructions for the desired method in the [GitHub documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).
+If you want to patch on PC, follow the instructions for the desired method in [inotia00's documentation](https://github.com/inotia00/revanced-documentation#revanced-extended-documentation).